 Grossmont Secondary School serves students in grades 7-12.

 Grossmont Secondary School focuses on academics through our rigorous, standards-based independent study program.
-Academic opportunities are provided to students during their weekly appointments to the Resource Center that include: receiving support in one-on-one tutoring sessions, conducting science labs, and participating in field trips.
+Academic opportunities are provided to students during their weekly appointments to the Resource Center include: receiving support in one-on-one tutoring sessions, conducting science labs, and participating in field trips.

 YES.
 Students can receive a California high school diploma from Grossmont Secondary School.